NLESC-JCER/cpp2wasm/README.md

 pip install pybind11
 ```

 Pybind11 requires a bindings to expose C++ constants/functions/enumerations/classes to Python.
-The bindings are implemented by using the C++ `PYBIND11_MODULE` macro to configure what will be exposed to Python.
-The bindings can be compiled to a shared library called `newtonraphsonpy*.so` which can be imported into Python.
+The bindings are
+implemented by using the C++ `PYBIND11_MODULE` macro to configure what will be exposed to Python.
+The bindings can be
+compiled to a shared library called `newtonraphsonpy*.so` which can be imported into Python.

-For example the bindings of `newtonraphson.hpp:NewtonRaphson` class would look like:
+For example, the bindings of `newtonraphson.hpp:NewtonRaphson` class would look like:

 ```{.cpp file=openapi/py-newtonraphson.cpp}
 // this C++ snippet is stored as openapi/py-newtonraphson.cpp